vbnin/Network-Activity-Generator/README.md

 **Distribution methods**:
 - On macOS, download the PKG from this Github repository and deploy it using an MDM solution.
 - On iOS/iPadOS, this app **is not** publicly available.
-It is only available through App Store Connect in selected Apple Business Manager instances.
+It is only available through App Store Connect in selected Apple Business Manager instances based on organization IDs.

 ## Description